Wilkes County Schools

 • Meetings are offered after school and during evening hours for families to meet.

-• Each meeting is documented with agenda, sign-in sheet, and notes.
+• Each meeting is documented with an agenda, sign-in sheet, and notes

 Shared Responsibility for High Student Academic Achievement